-BIT NAME BIT NO. ACCESS RESET VALUE DESCRIPTION Reserved 15:7 R 00000000 Reserved.
+BIT NAME BIT NO. ACCESS RESET VALUE DESCRIPTION Reserved 15:7 R 000000000 Reserved.
 Reads return 0.
 Writes have no effect.
 STABLE 6 R 1 Oscillator output stable.
-This bit indicates if the OSCOUT output has stabilized.
+This bit indicates if the OSCOUT output stabilized.
 STABLE = 0: Oscillator output is not yet stable.
 Oscillator counter is not done counting 41,032 reference clock cycles.
 STABLE = 1: Oscillator output is stable.
-This is true if any one of the three cases is true: a) Oscillator counter has finished counting. b) Oscillator counter is disabled. c) Test mode.
+This is true if any one of the three cases is true: a) Oscillator counter has finished countin b) Oscillator counter is disabled. c) Test mode.
 LOCK 5 R 0 Lock mode indicator.
-This bit indicates whether the clock generator is in its lock mode.
-LOCK = 0: The PLL is in the process of getting a phase lock.
+This bit indicates whether the clock generic is in its lock mode.
+LOCK = 0: The PLL is in the process of getting a phalock.
 LOCK = 1: The clock generator is in the lock mode.
-The PLL has a phase lock and the output clock of the PLL has the frequency determined by the PLLM register and PLLDIV0 register.
-Reserved 4 R 0 Reserved.
+PLL has a phase lock and the output clock the PLL has the frequency determined by PLLM register and PLLDIV0 register. ase The ck of Reserved 4 R 0 Reserved.
 Reads return 0.
 Writes have no effect.
-PLLRST 3 R/W 1 Asserts RESET to PLL PLLRST = 0: PLL reset released PLLRST = 1: PLL reset asserted OSCPWRDN 2 R/W 0 Sets internal oscillator to power-down mode OSCPWRDN = 0: Oscillator operational OSCPWRDN = 1: Oscillator set to power-down mode based on state of CLKMD0 bit of Clock Mode Control Register (CLKMD).
-When CLKMD0 = 0, the internal oscillator is set to power-down mode when the clock generator is set to its idle mode [CLKIS bit of the IDLE Status Register (ISTR) becomes 1].
-When CLKMD0 = 1, the internal oscillator is set to power-down mode immediately after the OSCPWRDN bit is set to 1.
-PLLPWRDN 1 R/W 0 Selects PLL power down PLLPWRDN = 0: PLL operational PLLPWRDN = 1: PLL placed in power-down state
+PLLRST 3 R/W 1 Asserts RESET to PLL PLLRST = 0: PLL reset released PLLRST = 1: PLL reset asserted OSCPWRDN 2 R/W 0 Sets internal oscillator to power-down mode OSCPWRDN = 0: Oscillator operational OSCPWRDN = 1: Oscillator set to power-down mode based state of CLKMD0 bit of Clock Mode Cont Register (CLKMD).
+When CLKMD0 = 0, the internal oscillato to power-down mode when the clock gen is set to its idle mode [CLKIS bit of the ID Status Register (ISTR) becomes 1].
+When CLKMD0 = 1, the internal oscillato to power-down mode immediately after th OSCPWRDN bit is set to 1. rol r is set lerator lLE r is set PLLPWRDN 1 R/W 0 Selects PLL power down PLLPWRDN = 0: PLL operational PLLPWRDN = 1: PLL placed in power-down state PLLEN 0 R/W 0 PLL mode enable.
+This bit controls the multiplexer before divi D1, D2, and D3.
+PLLEN = 0: Bypass mode.
+Divider D1 and PLL are bypassed.
+SYSCLK1 to 3 divided down directly from input reference clock.
+PLLEN = 1: PLL mode.
+Divider D1 and PLL are not bypassed.
+SYSCLK1 to 3 divided down f

-Table 3-13.
+Table 3-12.
 PLL Control/Status Register Bit Field Description